Complete Characterizations of Well-Posedness in Parametric Composite Optimization: Concluding Remarks and Future Research

 \section{Concluding Remarks and Future Research}

-This paper establishes {\em equivalent relationships} between various {\em well-posedness} properties of general composite optimization problems and associated KKT systems with providing comprehensive {\em second-order characterizations} of these properties via pointbased constructions of {\em second-order generalized differentiation}.
-In particular, we resolve at the alternative a long-standing question about the equivalence between the {\em Aubin property} and {\em strong regularity} of solution mappings to KKT systems, as well as the {\em tilt stability} of local minimizers, in the {\em ${\cal C}^2$-cone reducible} setting of composite optimization with {\em parabolically regular} data.
-Such an equivalence has been established earlier for important special classes of problems in constrained optimization.
-We also show, among other results, that these properties and their equivalents are completely characterized by the simultaneous fulfillment of certain {\em constraint nondegeneracy} and {\em robust second-order subdifferential conditions} expressed {\em precisely} at the reference solution and satisfying {\em comprehensive calculus} rules.
+This paper establishes {\em equivalent relationships} between various {\em well-posedness} properties of general composite optimization problems and associated KKT systems with providing {\em second-order characterizations} of these properties via pointbased constructions of {\em second-order generalized differentiation}.
+In particular, we establish close relationships between the {\em Aubin property} and {\em strong regularity} of solution mappings to KKT systems, as well as the {\em tilt stability} of local minimizers, in the {\em ${\cal C}^2$-cone reducible} setting of composite optimization with {\em parabolically regular} data.
+It is also shown, among other results, that these properties and their equivalents are characterized by the simultaneous fulfillment of certain {\em constraint nondegeneracy} and {\em robust second-order subdifferential conditions} expressed {\em precisely} at the reference solution and satisfying {\em comprehensive calculus} rules.
 The obtained results are of a fundamental nature, while being instrumental for {\em stability} and {\em sensitivity analysis} of optimization-related problems, as well as for the design and justification of {\em numerical algorithms} in constrained optimization.
 Our future research will be conducted in various directions.
 Among them, we plan to reveal---besides the broad settings discussed above---other classes of composite optimization problems satisfying assumption (A2) with {\em explicit computations} of the second-order variational function $\Gamma_f$.
+We also intend to fully investigate the possibility to eliminate the assumption on the KKT solution mapping $S_{KKT}$ imposed in Theorem~5.1(i'), Theorem~5.2(i), and Corollary~5.1(i).
 Recalling that the strong regularity, Lipschitzian stability of KKT systems, and tilt stability of local minimizers play a crucial role in justifying numerical algorithms of constrained optimization, our attention will be paid to the implementation of these ideas and the obtained results to {\em new classes} of composite optimization problems.
-Moreover, we intend to investigate some of the well-posedness properties studied in this paper {\em without imposing nondegeneracy} conditions.
+Moreover, we intend to investigate some of the well-posedness properties studied in this paper {\em without imposing nondegeneracy} conditions.\\[0.5ex] {\bf Acknowledgments}.
+The authors are gratefully indebted to Helmut Gfrerer for observing serious inaccuracies in Section~5 and very useful suggestions that allowed us to significantly improve the original presentation.